Cape Verde is a popular beach holiday destination, but for those who prefer to get out and about there are a number of options available.

 The most inexpensive way of getting around are the 'aluguers’ buses that are easily identified and drive around the town and are often full of passengers and packages.
 You simply shout when you want to get off.
 These usually operate daily until 1930.

-Flying is the most practical way of travelling between the islands however the airline that operates these, TACV, do sometimes change schedules and flights are sometimes early, delayed or cancelled.
+Flying is the most practical way of travelling between the islands however the airline that operates these, TACV, do regularly change schedule and flights are sometimes early, delayed or cancelled.

 There are regular ferries operating between São Vicente and Santo Antão, and between Fogo and Brava as there are no airports on the islands of Santo Antão or Brava.